manishhansal/Tour_my_india_clone/README.md

 # TourMyIndia_CLONE

-TourMyIndia clone where user can see different destinations to visit in India and abroad.
-This is my first solo project that I built at the starting of learning of web development and completed this project within a week.
+TourMyIndia clone where users can see different destinations to visit in India and abroad.
+This is the first solo project that I built at the start of my learning of web development and completed this project within a week.

 ## Tech Stack